Introduction to Bacon & the Art of Living

 Wiltshire Cut – Exported to Denmark

 The classic Wiltshire Cut is where the side, including the shoulder, middle, and ham are treated as one.
 The style of trimming originated in Wiltshire.
 The head is cut off as close to the jaw bone as possible.
 The sides are taken off the gambrels.
 It is placed on the tables the inside upwards.
 Remove all excess fat by scraping them.
 All the blood meat is cut off from the neck by the sticking hole.
-Te hams and belly are also trimmed; the steaks are cut out; front trotters are removed by cutting or sowing through the knee joint.
+The hams and belly are also trimmed; the steaks are cut out; front trotters are removed by cutting or sowing through the knee joint.

 The neck and aitchbone are cut loose as close to the bone as possible.
 The spare rib and breast bone going along with the neck bone and the top of the ribs are sown off.
 Cut out the big vein in the neck.
 At the shoulder, make a hole as small as possible through which the blade bone can be drawn.

 Before you attempt to draw the blade bone, first loosen it in the side.
 Do it with a long, narrow chisel that is inserted around the side and on top of and under the blade bone.
 When the meat has been loosened, a thong is slipped around the head of the blade bone.
-The thing is attached to a harness worn by the blade bone drawer. attach the thong and hold the shoulder and pull away from it and the blade bone will fly from its position in the side.
+The thing is attached to a harness worn by the blade bone drawer.
+Attach the thong and hold the shoulder and pull away from it and the blade bone will fly from its position in the side.
 You can use a mechanical blade bone catcher.
 Ensure that you do not tear the blade bone holder.
 It easily attracts taint during the salting process.

 Marriage and Meat Curing in Africa